standardnotes/snjs/docs/devlog/sync-log.md

 ### 1.9 Syncing while syncing

 Let's say a client wants to await a sync request and do something when it completes.
 Let's say there's an automatic timer than syncs every 10 seconds, but each sync request takes 20 seconds to complete.
-In this case, if we always await when syncManager.performSyncAgainOnCompletion is true, then the client's initial await will never resolve, as it will continue looping.
+In this case, if we always await when syncService.performSyncAgainOnCompletion is true, then the client's initial await will never resolve, as it will continue looping.
 We can pass an option to sync called 'chainWithCurrentResolveCycle', and if true, then

 ### 1.10 Retrieving an item that is locally dirty